johann8/bacularis-ubuntu/README.md

 ```

 ## Firewall rules

+Ports that need to be opened in firewall.

 | port | protocol | description |
 |-------------------:|:--------------------:|:-------------------------------------------------|
 | 9102 | TCP |For bacula-fd file daemon |